iamdavidfrancis/prusa-sl1-influxdb-ingestion/README.md

 `INFLUX_USER`: The username for the influxdb instance.
 `INFLUX_PASSWORD`: The password for the influxdb user.

+# Known Issues

+Something fails when the print finishes and the docker container needs to be restarted when you start the next print.
+I'm looking into what's going on now.

 # TODO
 * Add Influx port to environment variables.
 * Add UTs
+* Fix errors when print finishes